Updated: Dec 1, 2021

 “Our results suggest future researchers should focus on the epigenetic-chronological age discrepancy for its potential to show a big picture snapshot of human health and disease at a molecular level,” said first author Yinan Zheng, a predoctoral fellow at Feinberg.

-To determine your Biological Age based on Tufts University Indicators schedule your appointment at our office by calling 724-295-2100 to begin your path to a younger biological age purchase your starter kit here.
+To determine your Biological Age based on Tufts University Indicators begin your program to a younger biological age purchase your starter kit here.

 For the month of May come to our office to determine your Biological Age!
 Let us show you how to reverse that, when necessary and get the added bonus of Natural, Healthy Fat loss!